kubernetes/website/content/en/docs/concepts/overview/working-with-objects/_index.md

 When you create an object in Kubernetes, you must provide the object spec that describes its desired state, as well as some basic information about the object (such as a name).
-When you use the Kubernetes API to create the object (either directly or via `kubectl`), that API request must include that information as JSON in the request body. **Most often, you provide the information to `kubectl` in a .yaml file.** `kubectl` converts the information to JSON when making the API request.
+When you use the Kubernetes API to create the object (either directly or via `kubectl`), that API request must include that information as JSON in the request body.
+Most often, you provide the information to `kubectl` in file known as a _manifest_.
+By convention, manifests are YAML (you could also use JSON format).
+Tools such as `kubectl` convert the information from a manifest into JSON or another supported serialization format when making the API request over HTTP.

-Here's an example `.yaml` file that shows the required fields and object spec for a Kubernetes Deployment:
+Here's an example manifest that shows the required fields and object spec for a Kubernetes
+Deployment:

 {{% code_sample file="application/deployment.yaml" %}}

-One way to create a Deployment using a `.yaml` file like the one above is to use the [`kubectl apply`](/docs/reference/generated/kubectl/kubectl-commands#apply) command in the `kubectl` command-line interface, passing the `.yaml` file as an argument.
+One way to create a Deployment using a manifest file like the one above is to use the [`kubectl apply`](/docs/reference/generated/kubectl/kubectl-commands#apply) command in the `kubectl` command-line interface, passing the `.yaml` file as an argument.
 Here's an example: